mozilla/pkipolicy/rootstore/policy.md

 ### 8.1 Change in Legal Ownership ###

-This section applies when one company buys or takes a controlling stake in a CA, or when an organization buys the private key of a certificate in Mozilla's root program.
+This section applies when one company buys or takes a controlling stake in a CA, or when an organization buys the private key of a CA certificate that is within the scope of Mozilla's root program, unless it is constrained in compliance with section 5.3.1 of this policy.

 Mozilla MUST be notified of any resulting changes in the CA's CP or CPS.